WindowsIdentity Constructor (String)

 A UPN has the format firstname.lastname@example.org, in other words, an email address.
 The UPN identified in sUserPrincipalName is used to retrieve a token for that user through the Win32 API LsaLogonUser function.
 In turn that token is used to identify the user.
 An exception might be returned due to the inability to log on using the supplied UPN.

-This constructor is intended for use on computers joined only to Windows Server 2003 domains.
-An exception is thrown for other domain types.
-This restriction is because the constructor uses the KERB_S4U_LOGON structure.
+This constructor is intended for use only on computers joined to Windows Server 2003 or later domains.
+An exception is thrown for earlier domain types.
+This restriction is due to the fact that this constructor uses the KERB_S4U_LOGON structure, which was first introduced in Windows Server 2003.